intuition-dev/INTUITION/examples/CRUD/www/README.md

 VM also has a dataSourceType: string = 'real'  //real or fake

 VM should also do any data validation; returning an empty string if OK or an error message.
-The purpose of VM is to allow development of View to be quicker; and to allow for a demo if back end is b0rked.
+The purpose of VM is to allow development of View to be quicker; and to allow for a demo if back-end is b0rked.

 ### Advanced
 - You should favor composition over inheritance.
 You should even look at VM as an ECS(Entity-Component-System), where Entity is the name of the VM,